ibexa/documentation-developer/docs/api/graphql/graphql.md

 This means you cannot use GraphQL with multiple repositories.

-When you request a URL from a SiteAccess that is different than the current one, the API generates it for the Content item's SiteAccess, with an absolute URL if necessary.
+When you request a URL from a SiteAccess that is different than the current one, the API generates it for the content item's SiteAccess, with an absolute URL if necessary.

 ## Authentication